 In the United States, you can fill out a form usually found at the bottom of the major credit checking agency websites for a free credit check.
 You will usually need to give them your name, address and social insurance number and there may even be a time limit of one of these every year.
 You will usually receive your credit score in the post within a few weeks.

 Obtaining an enhanced credit report

-An enhanced credit report might in fact be more appropriate to your needs in many cases.
+An enhanced free credit reports from all 3 bureaus might in fact be more appropriate to your needs in many cases.
 You can get one of these at any of the major credit checking associations, such as TransUnion, Equifax and Experian.
 All three of these companies offer a variety of competing services, so you might need to check each individual website for the current benefits in comparison.

 Some useful features of an enhanced credit report

 Getting an enhanced credit report will give you access to a lot of information and you should look at the different services available and see if you need any of these features.